Richard-Watanabe/final-project/README.md

 A full-stack web application that lets dog-owners track/share their dog's daily activities!

-I wanted to build this project because I am a dog-owner myself, and wanted a convenient application to track my dog's daily activities, and be able to share them with my family-members/friends.
-Having a cute dog played a huge role in keeping me motivated to build the application.
+I chose to build this project because I am a dog-owner myself, and wanted a convenient application to track my dog's daily activities, and be able to share them with my family-members/friends.
+With this application, there's no more need to check with your family/friends if your dog have been walked or have been fed througout the day.

 ## Technologies Used